 This was one of the very few purchases of mine that I just picked up at the bookstore without having heard anything about it.
 I had never seen any reviews on it, no blogs talking about it.
 It interested me just by the back cover blurb and because of my lack of previous info on it, I went into it with zero expectations either way.
 And I am really happy about that and I think that I read it at the perfect time.

 After just finishing the behemoth that is Oathbringer and gone through all of the heavy emotions that it thrust upon me, I needed something light, quick, and entertaining.
 A palate cleanser.
-Lightless worked pretty much perfectly for that.
+Lightless worked pretty much perfect for that.

-Althea is one of three crew members aboard the Ananke, a military science vessel on a top secret mission.
+Althea is one of three crew members aboard the Ananke, a military science vessel on a top-secret mission.
 Two criminals, Leontios Ivanov and Matthew Gale, sneak aboard the ship and are quickly captured but Gale manages to sneak a virus into the ship’s computer.
 Althea attempts to repair the damage done to her ship as a government operative interrogates Ivanov as a potential link to a terrorist organization.

 I found the story to be really entertaining.
 I think that if I had been looking for something more space opera-y (that’s a word now), I would have been disappointed.
 That’s just not what this is.